MrXavier/amazon-autocomplete-keyword-score/README.md

 a.
 What assumptions did you make?

+I assume that if you type the first letter of a keyword and it appears in the first place in suggestion set, it means that it has the highest score possible.
+I also assume that if I type the entire keyword and it doesn't appear in the suggestion list it probably has the lowest score or it has not event a score at all.
+Additionally I also assume that for every prefix of the keyword, considering if it appears in the resulted suggestion and its position I can estimate how it influences in its score.
+Then I use that to implement the algorithm to estimate the keyword score.

-The keyword can have more than one word, in other words its a sentence.
+I also assument that the keyword can have more than one word, in other words its a sentence.
 So "iphone x charger" is one keyword.
-The order of the returned keywords from Amazon API are sorted by search volume.
+I also assument that the order of the returned keywords from Amazon API are sorted by search volume.

 b.
 How does your algorithm work?